isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

 .. note:: Best practice to keep costs down for queries is to avoid using '*' and instead select specific columns.

-.. note:: In our VCF tables, the POS column is an integer, no quotes are necessary when querying for this columns.
-The CHROM column is a string and requries quotes when querying for example CHROM = 'chr1'.
+.. note:: In our VCF tables, the POS column is an integer; no quotes are necessary when querying for this column.
+The CHROM column is a string and requries quotes when querying,  for example, CHROM = 'chr1'.